Lorl27/Lorl27/README.md

 - 👋 Hi, I’m @Lorl27
 - 👀 I’m interested in ... drawing, singing and karate
 - 🌱 I’m currently learning ...
-JS, CSS
+JS, Python and others
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...